Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Introduction

+It is important to distinguish user preference from algorithmic bias, as the two concepts reflect fundamentally different system behaviors \cite{burke2018balanced}.
+Preferences arise from users’ expressed interests and feedback and may justifiably lead to limited asymmetries in recommendations.
+Bias, however, emerges when these asymmetries are systematically amplified due to feedback loops \cite{chaney2018algorithmic} and skewed training data, resulting in persistent underrepresentation of certain contents \cite{abdollahpouri2019managing}.
+Even systems initialized with balanced or fairness-aware objectives can drift toward biased outcomes when they repeatedly learn from imbalanced user interactions and historically non-representative data distributions \cite{jiang2019degenerate}.
+For example, in a movie recommendation system, if early users predominantly engage with mainstream, high-budget films, the model may increasingly favor such titles, even for users who show interest in independent or international cinema.
+Therefore, a modest divergence may reflect genuine satisfaction, whereas a large and sustained divergence signals \cite{chaney2018algorithmic} that the preference-bias boundary has been crossed and bias has become structurally ingrained.

 Demographic and cultural biases have been widely observed in recommendation systems.
-Studies by Neophytou et al. \cite{neophytou2022revisiting} and Ekstrand et al. \cite{ekstrand2018all} have explored how demographic and cultural factors influence the variability in recommendations.
-For instance, Neophytou et al. \cite{neophytou2022revisiting} found that the performance of recommender systems consistently declines for older users, with female users also experiencing lower utility compared to their male counterparts.
-These biases can have tangible real-world consequences, as evidenced by Lambrecht and Tucker \cite{lambrecht2019algorithmic} and Datta et al. \cite{datta2014automated}, who demonstrated that women may receive fewer recommendations for high-paying jobs and career coaching services compared to men.
+Prior studies in \cite{neophytou2022revisiting} and \cite{ekstrand2018all} have explored how demographic and cultural factors influence the variability in recommendations.
+For instance, the performance of recommender systems consistently declines for older users \cite{neophytou2022revisiting}, with female users also experiencing lower utility compared to their male counterparts.
+These biases can have tangible real-world consequences \cite{lambrecht2019algorithmic} and \cite{datta2014automated}, for example, women may receive fewer recommendations for high-paying jobs and career coaching services compared to men.